cd-public/learnobj/curriculum/Sys.md

 run.
 [Familiarity]
 6. Use types and type-error messages to write and debug programs.
 [Usage]

-## SOFTWARE DEVELOPMENT FUNDAMENTALS

-### Fundamental Programming Concepts [10 hours]

-6. Write a program that uses file I/O to provide persistence across multiple executions.
-[Usage]

-### Development Methods [10 hours]

-_cd: gdb module planned for Sys_

-8. Apply a variety of strategies to the testing and debugging of simple programs.
-[Usage]
-9. Construct, execute and debug programs using a modern IDE and associated tools such as unit testing tools and visual debuggers.
-[Usage]
-10. Construct and debug programs using the standard libraries available with a chosen programming language.
-[Usage]

 ## SOFTWARE ENGINEERING

 ### Software Processes [2 hours]